 How Many Passivhaus are there in the UK?

-How Much Does a Passivhaus Cost to Build?
+How Much Does it Cost to Build a Passivhaus?

 Passipediaconducted a detailed analysis of the build of a 149m2 Passivhaus built in Germany in 2015.
 It concluded that the extra cost was €14,000 and the net saving in running cost €585 per year, which includes the extra mortgage cost from the higher build cost.